What is dry skin?

 The inherited forms of ichthyosis are due to loss of function mutations in various genes (listed in parentheses below):

 - Autosomal recessive congenital ichthyosis (ABCA12, TGM1, ALOXE3)

 - Keratinopathic ichthyoses (KRT1, KRT10, KRT2).

 - Metabolic factors: thyroid deficiency

 - Illness: lymphoma, internal malignancy, sarcoidosis, HIV infection

 - Drugs: nicotinic acid, kava, protein kinase inhibitors (eg EGFR inhibitors), hydroxyurea.

 What are the clinical features of dry skin?

 Dry skin has a dull surface with a rough, scaly quality.
 The skin is less pliable and cracked.
 When dryness is severe, the skin may become inflamed and fissured.

-Although any body site can be dry, dry skin tends to affect the shins more than any other site.
+Although any site can be dry, affected skin tends to involve the shins more than any other site.